krusesw/SeniorDesign/13 - User Documentation Game Manual/UserDocumentation.md

 # VGAI User Manual

-Welcome to VGAI user manual.
+Welcome to the VGAI user manual.
 To get started, or refresh your knowledge; please select a the appropriate link below.

 ## Pages